dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/Compare-ResourcePropertyState.md

 ```

 ### -DesiredValues
-The values set in the configuration and is provided in the call to the functions *-TargetResource, and that
+Specifies the values set in the configuration and is provided in the call to the functions *-TargetResource,
-will be compared against current values.
+and that will be compared against current values.
 Normally set to $PSBoundParameters.

 ```yaml